Anti-classification results for weakly mixing diffeomorphisms: Weakly mixing AbC constructions

-These approximations are the counterparts of the smooth realization results for twisting systems obtained in Proposition \ref{prop:hReal} and of the real-analytic realization results for circular systems from \cite[section 4]{BK2}.
+These approximations are the counterparts of the smooth realization results in Proposition \ref{prop:hReal} and of the real-analytic realization results for circular systems from \cite[section 4]{BK2}.
 As in \cite{BK2}, we use the concept of \emph{block-slide type of maps} introduced in \cite{Ba17} and their sufficiently precise approximation by area-preserving real-analytic diffeomorphisms.

-For a start, we recall that a \emph{step function} on the unit interval is a finite linear combination of indicator functions on intervals.
+We recall that a \emph{step function} on the unit interval is a finite linear combination of indicator functions on intervals.
 We define the following two types of piecewise continuous maps on $\T^2$,

 where $s_1$ and $s_2$ are step functions on the unit interval.
 Descriptively, the first map $\mathfrak{h}_1$ decomposes $\T^2$ into smaller rectangles using vertical lines and slides those rectangles vertically according to $s_1$, while the second map $\mathfrak{h}_2$ decomposes $\T^2$ into smaller rectangles using horizontal lines and slides those rectangles horizontally according to $s_2$.
 Any finite composition of maps of the above kind is called a \textit{block-slide} type of map on $\T^2$.
 By the following lemma, block-slide type of maps on $\T^2$ can be approximated well by real-analytic diffeomorphisms that can be extended to entire maps.
-This can be achieved because step function can be approximated extremely well by real analytic functions (see e.g. \cite[Lemma 2.13]{Ba-Ku}).
+This can be achieved because step functions can be approximated extremely well by real-analytic functions (see e.g. \cite[Lemma 2.13]{Ba-Ku}).